 Like all the best bistros in Paris, the bar vibrates with chatter, waiters and waitresses give friendly “bisoux” to their regular customers, and pretension is left at the door.

-If you're going to check out the Eiffel tower, at least book ahead to skip the queue!
+If you're going to check out the Versailles Palace and Louvre Museum, at least book ahead to skip the queue!

 Skip the Line: Eiffel Tower Tour and Summit Access

 Last but certainly not least, let's not forget the Biche au Bois.
 This is a boisterous and friendly cafe in the historical Bastille neighbourhood.
 It serves up bistro classics such as “oeufs durs mayonnaise” (isn’t mayonnaise already made with eggs?
 The more the better!) and a hearty coq au vin.
 They may not have Michelin starred chefs but this is certainly one of the best restaurants in Paris.
 Why?

 The real reason that the Biche au Bois is always packed with impatient French locals and savvy foreigners, rattling their forks, is for their famous frites.
 Said to be the best chips (fries) in Paris, they are thin, crispy and delicious.
 Putting the French back in fries and fries back in the French!